imkevinkuo/noisy-eval-in-fl/README.md

 ## Model Training

-**We provide training logs for CIFAR10 and FEMNIST so artifact reviewers may test the analysis notebook without depending on the functionality of training.
-The file** `runs.tar.gz` **is included in the repository.
-Extract the contents with** `tar -xzvf runs.tar.gz`.

 Training uses either a weighted or uniform loss across clients.
 A uniform evaluation bounds individual client sensitivity, and therefore we analyze configurations trained on a uniformly weighted loss runs whenever differential privacy.
 However, in all other experiments, we weight the losses and evaluations by client size.

 The main scripts are named `fedtrain_simple.py`, `fedtrain_tpe.py`, and `fedtrain_bohb.py`.